yuriyward/NewName/ai/docs/FILE-STRUCTURE.md

 **Purpose**: Status broadcasting utilities for confirm toast updates.

 **Exports**:
-- `export StatusBroadcastEntry` - Status broadcasting utilities for confirm toast updates.
+- `export StatusBroadcastEntry` - item implementation
 - `export emitStatus` - Emit status update to all tabs that have received this toast

 ### background/toast/target-resolver.ts